-I also use this salted caramel for my salted caramel macarons and salted caramel chai cake, and a thinner version for salted caramel apple mini pavlovas, apple caramel latte macchiato and apple pie cake.
+I also use this salted caramel for my salted caramel macarons, marshmallows and salted caramel chai cake, and a thinner version for salted caramel apple mini pavlovas, apple caramel latte macchiato and apple pie cake.
 Yes, salted caramel and apples are perfect together!

 To succeed in making salted caramel

 You should opt for a light bottomed tall sided saucepan.
 Light to easy monitor the caramelization process, and tall sided because once you add the heavy cream, it will burst almost like a volcano.